bhabegger/elastic-dsl/README.md

 ---------

-# Elastic Query Java DSL
+# Lightweight User-friendly Elastic/OpenSearch Query Java DSL

-This project provides a Java DSL library allowing to build elastic queries serializable to the Elastic JSON DSL using Jackson.
+This project provides a **usability-first** Java DSL library allowing to build elastic queries serializable to the Elastic JSON DSL using Jackson.
+It has user usability and concision in mind.
+As a DSL it provides type safety and avoids mistakes, but it also has been designed to be more straightforward in expressing standard situations.

+It's a (quasi) *self-contained* library with no direct dependency to either Elastic or OpenSearch clients or even an HTTP client (the choice is yours) and therefore can be integrated seamlessly into your project with a tiny overhead.

+It's only non-testing dependency ia jackson to be able to help serialization and deserialization.
+Usage of Jackson should be reduced enough to very stable aspects of it to allow overriding the version without hassle.
+All other dependencies (junit and assertJ) are only for testing.

+> NOTE: The DSL also works for both *Elastic* and *OpenSearch* as the APIs follow each other closely
+>
+> This DSL is more straight forward than the standard OpenSearch DSL abusing lambdas.
+It is also somewhat easier than Elastic's
+> DSL which strictly follows the API structure (and therefore inherits some of its complexities)
+>

 For example, instead of having to (cumbersomely) write: